joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 See from the demo, after [install vscode-jsx-sfc](https://marketplace.visualstudio.com/items?itemName=joe-sky.vscode-jsx-sfc), click the "Split Editors" button in the upper right corner to automatically process all the components created by `sfc` in the current file:

-- If you do not use render(template) function, it will be split into two editors: `component` and `styles`.
+- If you do not use render(template) function, it will be split into 2 editors: `component and static`/`styles`.
 In the editor of each category, fold the code of other categories, and each editor will automatically position the cursor to the first line of the part;

-- If you use the render(template) function, it splits into three editors: `component`, `render(template)` and `styles`;
+- If you use the render(template) function, it splits into 3 editors: `component and static`/`render(template)`/`styles`;

 - If there are multiple components created by `sfc` in a single file, the corresponding part of each component will be fold and the cursor will be positioned to the corresponding part of the first component;

 - When there are syntax errors in the code, there will be fault tolerant processing.
 And when the code is saved, there will be a mechanism of refolding.

-Next let's look at some design details.
+In this way, we can also use this interesting way when developing React components.
+Next let's look at some design details of this API.

 ## API design details